 Clears the specified channel.
 For example, CONFIGURE CHANNEL 1 DEVICE TYPE DISK CLEAR returns only channel 1 to its default, whereas CONFIGURE CHANNEL DEVICE TYPE DISK CLEAR returns the generic disk channel to its default.
-Note that you cannot specify any other channel options (for example, PARMS) when you specify CLEAR.
+You cannot specify any other channel options (for example, PARMS) when you specify